mulesoft-labs/json-ld-schema/README.md

 ```
 ## Limitations

-JSON-LD schema is just a way of  using pragamatically two complementary solutiosn built by different communities.
+JSON-LD Schema is just a way of pragamatically using two complementary solutions built by different communities.

-We are not trying to provide a different way of providing semantics for a JSON document through the JSON-LD Schema `@context`, or lift JSON documents into JSON-LD documents applying some kind of schema as a style-sheet mechanism.
-The JSON-LD Schema is geared towards validating already existing JSON-LD documents and not every arbitrary JSON-Schema could be transformed into a useful (although maybe syntactically valid) JSON-LD Schema.
-Specific rules about dealing with arrays and collections might be added.
+We are not trying to provide a different way of providing semantics for a JSON document through the JSON-LD Schema `@context` or lift JSON documents into JSON-LD documents by applying some kind of schema as a style-sheet mechanism.
+JSON-LD Schema is geared towards validating already-existing JSON-LD documents; every arbitrary JSON-Schema cannot be transformed into a useful (though maybe syntactically valid) JSON-LD Schema.
+Specific rules for dealing with arrays and collections might be added.

 In the same way, JSON-LD Schema is not meant to be a replacement for SHACL.
-Only a subset of the expressivity of SHACL will be supported in JSON-LD Schema although some specific validation rules in JSON-Schema, when applied to the framed JSON-LD documents, might not find a translation to standard SHACL constraints, requiring custom SHACL constraints to provide a 1 to 1 translation.
+Only a subset of the expressivity of SHACL will be supported in JSON-LD Schema.
+When applied to framed JSON-LD documents, some JSON-Schema validation rules may not be translatable to standard SHACL constraints, so custom SHACL constraints would be necessary to produce a 1-to-1 translation.

 ## Status